UbuntuMtb/my-first-repo/readme.txt

-Welcome to My Git Repository
+Welcome to My First Repo
 Learning Git is going well so far.
+The third line.